-- Birth Current Date Date Principal Business Activities and Name Year Position Nominated Nominated Re-elected Employment History José Maldonado Ramos ^{(1) (3)} 1952 External Director 28th January, 2000 20th April, 2021 Appointed Director and General Secretary of BBVA in January 2000.
-Took early retirement as Bank executive in December 2009.
-Previously, he was Board Secretary and Director of Legal Services for Empresa Nacional para el Desarrollo de la Industria Alimentaria, S.A.
-(Endiasa); Astilleros Españoles, S.A.; and Iberia, Líneas Aéreas de España, S.A.
-Ana Cristina Peralta Moreno (2) (4) 1961 Independent Director 16th March, 2018 20th April, 2021 Independent director of Grenergy Renovables, S.A. and of Inmobiliaria Colonial, SOCIMI, S.A.
-She was an independent member of the Board of Directors at Deutsche Bank SAE from 2014 to 2018 and of Banco Etcheverría, S.A. from 2013 to 2014, as well as independent director of Grupo Lar Holding Residencial, S.A.U. and Senior Advisor at Oliver Wyman Financial Services.
+Name Birth Year Current Position Date Nominated Date Re-elected Principal Business Activities and Employment History() BBVA Microfinance Foundation.
+Director of Marketing and Multichannel for retail clients and Director of the Personal Banking business unit (Citigold), both positions at Citibank (1995-1998).
+She has held positions of maximum responsibility at BBVA such as Director of the Consumer Financing subsidiary (Finanzia) and CEO of Uno-e Bank (2005-2008), Director of New Digital Businesses (2008- 2011), Territorial Director Center (2011-2014) and Country Manager Spain and Portugal from 2014 to 2019.
+Ana Cristina Peralta Moreno (2) (4) 1961 Independent Director 16th March, 2018 15th March, 2024 Independent director of Grenergy Renovables, S.A. and of Inmobiliaria Colonial, SOCIMI, S.A.
+She was an independent member of the Board of Directors of Deutsche Bank SAE from 2014 to 2018 and Banco Etcheverría, S.A. from 2013 to 2014, as well as independent director at Grupo Lar Holding Residencial, S.A.U. and Senior Advisor at Oliver Wyman Financial Services.
 General Director of Risks and member of the Management Committee of Banco Pastor, S.A. between 2008 and 2011.
 Before that, she held several positions at Bankinter, including Chief Risk Officer and member of the Management Committee between 2004 and 2008.
-Juan Pi Llorens (3) (5) (6) 1950 Independent Director 27th July, 2011 20th April, 2021 Non-executive chair of the Board of Directors of Ecolumber S.A., and non-executive director of the following Oesía Group companies: Oesía Networks, S.L., Tecnobit, S.L.U., UAV Navigation, S.L and Inster Tecnología y Comunicaciones, S.A.U.
-He had a professional career at IBM holding various senior posts at a national and international level including Vice President for Sales at IBM EMEA from 2005 to 2008, Vice President of Technology & Systems Group at IBM EMEA from 2008 to 2010 and Vice President of the Finance Services Sector at GMU (Growth Markets Units)
+Ana Leonor Revenga Shanklin (4) (5) (6) 1963 Independent Director 13th March, 2020 17th March, 2023 Chair of the Remuneration Committee.
+Senior Fellow at the Brookings Institution and President of the Board of